SwedbankPay/developer.swedbankpay.com/payment-instruments/invoice/capture.md

 The final step in the integration process for Invoice [Redirect][redirect], [Seamless View][seamless-view] and [Direct][direct] is to complete a Capture.

-An invoice capture will generate the invoice and distribute it to the consumer.
+An invoice capture will generate the invoice and distribute it to the payer.
-This differs from i.e. Card Payments, where a capture operation will fully or partially charge the consumer's authorized amount.
+This differs from i.e. Card Payments, where a capture operation will fully or partially charge the payer's authorized amount.

 ## Step 1: Create `FinancingConsumer` Capture